thlorenz/kebab/README.md

 ***kebab.once(callback)***

-subscribe to a queued item.
-If one is currently available, callback will be invoked with it immediately.
+Subscribe to a queued be called back with queued arguments.

+If queue is currently holding arguments, callback will be invoked with them immediately.

-Otherwise the callback will be invoked one time when an item is enqueued in the future.
+Otherwise the callback will be invoked one time when an arguments are enqueued in the future.

 **Example:**